gurditsingh/hydeout/_posts/test.md

  - gRPC is designed for HTTP/2, a major revision of HTTP that provides significant performance benefits over HTTP 1.x.
 HTTP/2 protocol provides Binary framing and compression and Multiplexing of multiple HTTP/2 calls over a single TCP connection.

 ### Code generation
 All gRPC frameworks provide first-class support for code generation.
 A core file to gRPC development is the [.proto file](https://developers.google.com/protocol-buffers/docs/proto3), which defines the contract of gRPC services and messages.
 From this file gRPC frameworks will code generate a service base class, messages, and a complete client.
+By using the _.proto_ file between the server and client, messages and client code can be generated from end to end.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTYzNjc2MTQwLC00NTk5NDY3MzgsMTMxNj
+eyJoaXN0b3J5IjpbOTkxNDc3MDEwLC00NTk5NDY3MzgsMTMxNj
 M1NDE1NiwyMDkyNjYxNTU5LC03MTA1Mjg3MCwtNzEwNTI4NzAs
 LTE3NDYyNTgzMTMsLTEwMzQzNTY1MTcsMTQyODk5NzcyOCwtNj
 U0MjExNjEwLDY0NTExOTg4MywtODU5NTQ0NDE5LDk2NTYzNzQ3